lulzzz/Adrien/src/spikes/3/src/Adrien.Core/ReadMe.md

 Adrien is an differentiable programming framework intended for .NET.

+TODO: reshape operation not supported, should be a no-op (free)
+TODO: splice operation mostly not supported, might need support

 ## Abstraction levels

 The library can be seen as an DSL-in-C# for differentiable programming.